TV, Audio & Electronics

 • Room size matters.
 Make sure your TV fits your space comfortably and you've got the perfect viewing distance.
 If you need help, check out our guide on Finding the perfect TV Size.

 • Sound matters too.
-Look for built-in subwoofers or consider pairing your TV with a good soundbar for immersive audio.
-Obviously if you're a serious gamer, you'd already have a great pair of headphones ready to make some callouts.
+Some Gaming TVs include Dolby Atmos, built-in subwoofers or upgraded speaker systems, but a good soundbar can take the experience even further - especially for racing games, action titles and cinematic RPGs.
+Obviously if you're a serious gamer, you'd already have a great pair of headphones ready to make callouts.

 At the end of the day, a Gaming TV is really just a TV that’s ready for action - and with the right pick, your favourite games will feel better than ever.